apecloud/kubeblocks/docs/api_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 ## Backup and restore

 The backup and restore operations for qdrant are the same with those of other clusters.
-Remember to use `--method datafle` parameter.
+Remember to use `--method` parameter.